HicServices/IsIdentifiable/src/IsIdentifiable/README.md

 ```

 After the download completes you can start the NLP by without `-d`.
 By default this process will block the console
-but you can start the process detatched with the `&` operator:
+but you can start the process detached with the `&` operator:

 ```
 python3 ./ner_daemon_spacy.py &